UCL/scikit-surgerydocker/README.md

 ## Step 2: Containerise this application

 Now before containerization of your package, first you need to know about few import terms.
-`docker host:` This is the machine on which docker is installed.
-E.g. in my case my mac
+`docker host:` The term refers to the machine on which docker is installed.
+E.g. in my case my Mac machine is my docker host.
-`docker image:` The image will have everything defined that we want in out container.
-Just like Class in Object Oriented Programming.
+`docker image:` The term docker image have everything defined which we want in out container.
+It is just like a Class in Object Oriented Programming which defines what properties and behaviours an object of the class will have.
-`guest machine / docker container:` This is the container which will be created from docker image.
-Just like Object/Instance of a class in Object Oriented Programming.
+`guest machine / docker container:` This is the container which is created from the docker image.
+It is just like a Object in Object Oriented Programming which contains all the properties and behaviours that are defined in a class.
-`Docker Engine:` This is the docker software that you must INSTALL and ENABLE/RUN on your machine to run any docker command.
+`Docker Engine:` This is the docker software that you must INSTALL and ENABLE/RUN on your `docker host` to run any docker command.
+You can install `Docker Engine` by following this [link](https://docs.docker.com/desktop/).

 ### Create a Docker image
 To create a docker image, you will need a file called `Dockerfile`.
-It contains the specifications e.g. what Python version you want to run your python application with.
+It contains the specifications e.g. What Python version you want to run your python application with etc. Please read the `Dockerfile` in the repo for further information.

-The directory structure should be like this
+The directory structure after the cloning the project:

 ![Directory Structure](./images/directory-structure.png)

-Run the following command to create the image by the name `my-project`
+Run the following command to create the image by the name `my-project`.
+You can your image any thing you want.
+**Note:** The following command will only work if you are in the same directory where the `Dockerfile` is stored.
+In our case `Dockerfile` is in the root directory of the repo.
 ```
 cd scikit-surgerydocker
 docker build . -t my-project
 ```
 Run the following command to check that your docker image is created.
-This command will show all the docker images you have on your docker host.
+This command will show all the docker images you have on your docker host including the newly created `my-project` Docker image.
 ```
 docker images
 ```